ollimenzel/blog/content/post/2023/07/ListsWithGraph/index.md

 ## Bonus Tip: Creating List Items

-As an added bonus, in the demo, we demonstrate how to create an item in the newly created list.
+As an added bonus, we demonstrate how to create an item in the newly created list.
 While this approach might not be the most efficient for creating

  extensive lists, it serves as an introduction to further possibilities.
 You can expand on this concept and incorporate it into your own workflows as needed.

 ## Conclusion

 In conclusion, leveraging the Graph API and SharePoint REST API in Power Automate enables you to simplify list creation in SharePoint.
 The ability to define columns, set data types, and customize list properties provides flexibility and consistency.
 With just a few actions, you can effortlessly create lists, saving precious time and effort.

-If you're interested in learning more about other exciting SharePoint tricks and automation, be sure to like and subscribe.
-Check out the description below for helpful resources and documentation.

-Until next time, happy SharePointing!

----

-I hope this enhanced version with Markdown styling meets your expectations!
-Let me know if there's anything else I can assist you with.